2010-2011 Parent/Student Handbook

 ABSENCES

 If a student must miss school, he or she must bring a note which includes the date of the absence, the reason for the absence, and the parent’s signature.
 If a child arrives before 10:00 they are considered tardy.
-If they arrive after 10hey will have a half day absence.
+If they arrive after 10 they will have a half day absence.
 If they leave before 1:30, they will have a half day absence.
 If they leave after 1:30, they will receive credit for a full day.

 Absences may be excused for sickness, medical appointments, deaths, family obligations where the child’s absence is necessary, or for any reason approved by the principal.
-If a returning student does not bring an excuse not, the absence will not be excused until a note from the parent is received.
+If a returning student does not bring an excuse note, the absence will not be excused until a note from the parent is received.
 A note is needed even if the reason has been given by telephone or in person.

 Students may be excused for trips in which their parents want them to be involved if the teacher is notified ahead of time.
 This advance notification should be equal to the length of the absence.
 Please give the teacher written notification.